GURUAKASHSM/Road-Health-Monitoring-System/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are encouraged to fork and customize this project to meet your specific requirements.

-## Contributing

-We welcome contributions from the open-source community.
-If you'd like to contribute to the Road Health Monitoring Project, please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines and best practices.

 ## Authors